To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 What’s The Best Flea And Tick Prevention For Dogs?

-There are a ton of preventative flea and tick products on the market.
-Here are some of our recommendations for their overall reputation and popularity.
-We suggest you consult your vet before starting any medical treatment.
+There are a ton of safe flea and tick prevention for dogs on the market.
+Here are some of our recommendations based on their overall reputation and popularity.
+I always suggest you consult your vet before starting any medical treatment.

-This monthly topical treatment kills adult fleas and larvae before they hatch, all life stages of four major tick species, and chewing lice.
-It comes in a three-pack or six-pack, with a range of products based on your dog’s weight.
+Topical treatments kill adult fleas and larvae before they hatch, all life stages of four major tick species, and chewing lice.
+This monthly topical comes in a three-pack or six-pack, with a range of products based on your dog’s weight.

 Price